 Any process has activity dialog and there are some fields in this activity dialog.
 The idea of the direct actions is to avoid unnecessary actions.
 If the process has a field with pre-defined value, and the agent does not need to do anything but just click on a button to submit the form, this action can be done automatically.

 Direct actions work with all processes that use an activity dialog set as a direct action.
 However, there are some requirements:

 - All fields in the activity dialog needs to be hidden.

 - All fields in the activity dialog needs to have a default value.

 There are some fields like Queue, Priority or State that already have pre-defined values in the configuration of the process management.
 If the administrators would like to specify another value, then they need to have a default value.

 In this example we will define a very simple process with one activity and two activity dialogs.
 The first activity dialog allows to set the title of the ticket to any text, the second activity dialog sets a pre-defined text to the title of the ticket.
 This is called direct action.

 The user task activity dialog is extended with a new field Direct Action.
 If this field is checked, the activity dialog will be submitted automatically.

-Direct actions requires that all fields be manually set to hidden and provide a default value.
+Direct actions require that all fields should be manually set to hidden and provide a default value.

 Do not forget to deploy the process once it is ready.